KellzCodes/Java-Practice/Foundations/3. Classes and Objects/README.md

 }
 ```

+Example code can be found in the [Classes-Review](https://github.com/keldavis/Java-Practice/tree/master/Foundations/3.%20Classes%20and%20Objects/Classes-Review) folder.

 ## Methods

 In the last lesson, we created an instance of the ```Store``` class in the main method.
 We learned that objects have state and behavior: